keksnicoh/msc_thesis_dc_qjj/README.md

 # Dynamical Control of Quantum Josephson Junction

-This repository contains the PDF of my master thesis as well as some library which was used to perform numerical calculations.
+This repository contains the [PDF of my master thesis][2] as well as a library which was used to perform numerical experiments.

 The optical lindblad master equation solver is implemented seperately in the [qoptical][1] project.
 This library contains specialized hamiltonians.